-I’m Marlena Stanford, a mental health therapist licensed in Arizona and Ohio.
-I help folks overcome mental health challenges and create lives of resilience and meaning.
+I’m Marlena Stanford, a mental health therapist licensed in Arizona.
+I help individuals and families overcome mental health challenges and create lives of resilience and meaning.

-I’m currently accepting new clients at the group practice where I work, The Game Changer Group.
+I’m currently accepting new clients at the group practice where I work, The Integrative Counseling Center.
 Request an appointment here.

 Are you "stuck" in mental, emotional, or behavioral patterns that have become unworkable?
 You can get back to living your best life, however you define it.